 Search underway for at least one suspect after 2 teens were shot in Rancho Cordova barbershop

-RANCHO CORDOVA – The Sacramento County Sheriff's Office is still searching for at least one suspect after two teens were shit at a Rancho Cordova barbershop Tuesday night.
+RANCHO CORDOVA – The Sacramento County Sheriff's Office is still searching for at least one suspect after two teens were shot at a Rancho Cordova barbershop Tuesday night.

 At last check, a sheriff spokesperson said one victim is in very critical condition and the other has non-life-threatening injuries.